dgpdev/Digipulse-larva/README.md

 #### The network Nodes

-@d3, please fill out in nice works what the nodes will do, and how they will earn from sharing storage.
+@d3, please fill out in nice words what the nodes will do, and how they will earn from sharing storage.

 Alpha release terms, conditions and meaning